Immain/ArkSurvivalEvolved-Updated-June2022/README.md

 - Does NOT require GPU usage

 # Machine Suggestions
-- VMWare with AlmaLinux 8.5 or higher Installed (MacOS)
+- VMWare, Hyper-V, VirtualBox, VMWare Workstation with AlmaLinux 8.5 or higher Installed
 - Physical Machine with AlmaLinux 8.5 or higher (Recommended)

 # On your Linux Desktop: